endevver/mt-plugin-entry-csvexport/README.md

 * Enables full-fidelity export of entry/page data in CSV format for those entries/pages selected from the listing screen.
+* Export selected Entries/Pages or all Entries/Pages in a given blog, or system-wide.

 ## PLUGIN REQUIREMENTS ##